browserengineering/book/book/html.md

 A tree of nodes
 ===============

-Right now, the browser sees web pages as a flat sequence of tags and text, which is why the `Layout` object's `token` method includes code for both open and close tags.
-But HTML is a tree, with one node for each open and close tag pair and each span of text.[^1] Tokens need to evolve into nodes.
+The HTML tree has one node for each open and close tag pair and for each span of text.[^1] So for our browser to be a tree, tokens need to evolve into nodes.
+That means adding a list of children and a parent pointer to each one.
+Here's the new `Text` class:

 [^1]: In reality there are other types of nodes too, like comments,
     doctypes, and `CDATA` sections, and processing instructions.
 There are even some deprecated types!

-To make tokens into a tree, we need to add a list of children and a parent pointer to each.
-For `Text` nodes that looks like this:

 ``` {.python}
 class Text: